What does it mean to be Irish? That, my dear readers, is the question I pose today.

 I take it everywhere with me.”

-And so I thought in 2016 it might behoove us to try to discover together what exactly it is we are proud of, when we say we are “Proud to be Irish.”
+And so let’s try to discover together what exactly it is we are proud of, when we say we are “Proud to be Irish.”

 Now Brendan Behan may have been a little harsh when he said …